thecodeteam/scaleio-framework/README.md

 The limited configuration support is mainly due to lack of management capabilities in this initial version and the reduced scope for this first release.
 These limitations will be expanded in future versions.

 ## Status
 This first release highlights the capabilities of combining Software Defined Storage together with a Scheduling platform that offers 2 layer scheduling.
-Subsequent versions will add significantly more features towards making this framework enable new use-cases.
+Subsequent versions will add significantly more features towards making this framework open up new use-cases.

 ## Full Documentation
 Continue reading the full documentation at [TBD](https://github.com/codedellemc/scaleio-framework).